 In the light of what has been said in the previous §§ - particularly concerning the importance of basic and curiosity-driven research and of the paramount role of creativity to nurture new knowledge -, it becomes clearer and clearer how the transition towards an balanced and mature knowledge society should aim at giving incentives to every general aspect of the culture and traditions that structure the human mind so that it can freely create.
 Moreover the general concept of knowledge proposed so far goes very well together with the epistemological framework based on the open and modeling theories (MAS), we proposed in the previous chapters (see in particular ch.
 4), since it stimulates the creation of multiple scientific hypotheses different from each other even within the same area of research.
-In MAS, creative freedom and the explorative potential of each mind trained for research take a privileged role; furthermore, from the discussion on creativity (see § 5.3) it immediately follows that the current tendency for hyper-specialization of students at a young age, even within a university course of study or research, is counterproductive: the early moulding of young minds to a model of specialist and sectorial knowledge would deprive them of the capacity to acquire tools for reading the global all-comprehensive reality, depriving them of that opening and mental elasticity necessary to be able to "see" something new in a Gestalt way from time to time and create alternative knowledge.
+In MAS, creative freedom and the explorative potential of each mind trained for research take a privileged role; furthermore, from the discussion on creativity (see § 5.3) it immediately follows that the current tendency for hyper-specialization of students at a young age, even within a university course of study or research, is counterproductive: the early moulding of young minds to a model of specialist and sectorial knowledge would deprive them of the capacity to acquire tools for reading the global all-comprehensive reality, depriving them of that opening and mental elasticity necessary to be able to "see"

+something new in a Gestalt way from time to time and create alternative knowledge.
 The creation of an increasing number of hyper-specialist disciplines and sub-disciplines, among other things, risks in the long run making a fruitful and mutual understanding of work in different disciplinary sectors impossible, which would hinder the advance of knowledge (see Weber & Duderstadt 2004, p.
 99; Cini 2006; Bocchi & Ceruti 2007).

-Besides, we need to note another alarming fact: the increasing lowering of average culture both among the young people who have finished their studies, and among the new generation of citizens who deal with culture (teachers, journalists, artists, etc.), in brief, the drop in the presence of globally trained intellectuals, equipped with acumen and reading tools to be able to understand or settle most problems of modern society.
+A premature moulding of young developing minds to a model of specialist and sectorial knowledge, even where it seems necessary within discipline fields that are more traditionally scientific, would deprive them of the ability to acquire tools of understanding and of interpretation of the complexity of reality; they would become unable to manage the multifaceted aspects of the modern society of knowledge that some have defined hypermodern (see Charles 2009, pp. 390-395), blocking that opening and mental elasticity needed to be able "to see" something new, using a kind of Gestalt intuition to create alternative knowledge.
+Besides, we need to take note of another worrying phenomenon: the increasing lowering of average culture both among the young people who have finished their studies, and among the new generation of citizens who deal with culture (teachers, journalists, artists, etc.), in brief, the drop in the presence of globally trained intellectuals, equipped with acumen and reading tools to be able to understand or settle most problems of modern society.